prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 Star :star: the repo for your reference.

-For updates in email and my private giveaways, [subscribe!](https://www.patreon.com/join/prakashchakraborty?)
+To receive updates in email, [subscribe!](https://mailchi.mp/9dafbae00206/prakash)

 ### Shortcuts